 Most importantly, we want you to know we value you, your story, your voice.
 It’s an honor for us to be able to be a collection of inspiring mamas, and we’re truly honored that you want to add your voice!

-The MOPS Magazine and The MOPS Blog embody a movement of women raising the world together.
+The MOPS Blog and our social media platforms embody a movement of women raising the world together.
 We celebrate the uniqueness of every woman’s journey.

-In every way we connect our community—through our quarterly print magazine, blog and social media outlets—we seek to inspire each mom as a whole woman knowing she is a past, present and future, a set of hopes and fears uniquely hers, a wife and sister, daughter and friend, as well as a nurturer of little people.
+In every way we connect our community—through our quarterly digital or print offerings, blog and social media outlets—we seek to inspire each mom as a whole woman knowing she is a past, present and future, a set of hopes and fears uniquely hers, a sister, daughter and friend, as well as a nurturer of little people.